ActuallyHappening/ActuallyHappening/README.md

 I wanted to mention this because it was the first time a project I had built directly impacted the lives of people I had never met before, and because it used a very-hacky method of integrating [Flutter](https://flutter.dev/) with the [JS chrome extension API](https://developer.chrome.com/docs/extensions/reference/api) that I still get Github issue emails from to this day ;)

 ## ChessBois
 Around the same time, me and a couple other friends entered a competition called the [Mathematics and Statistics Research Competition (MSRC)](https://ms.unimelb.edu.au/engage/outreach/mathematics-and-statistics-research-challenge).
 We won the Queensland Prize, and are now [having it being published](https://ijhsr.terrajournals.org/), but my favourite part is the app I built which can be viewed in website form here: https://caleb-msrc-q11.netlify.app/.
-It is 100% Rust, uses a 3D game engine library called [Bevy](https://bevyengine.org/), and was an invaludable tool that has not been made before (to my knowledge).
+It is 100% Rust, uses a 3D game engine library called [Bevy](https://bevyengine.org/), and was an invaluable tool that has not been made before (to my knowledge).
-I needed to know the maths behind what I was building, but the success of that paper taught me the potential benifits of combining that domain-specific knowledge with good programming skills, which is more than just the best of both worlds.
+I needed to know the maths behind what I was building, but the success of that paper taught me the potential benefits of combining that domain-specific knowledge with good programming skills, which is more than just the best of both worlds.

 ## JYD